 The neighborhoods that Angenelos live in influence their health and wellbeing

 The Health Atlas for the City of Los Angeles is a data-informed analysis of health issues and outcomes in Los Angeles.
-The data in the Health Atlas highlights the geographic concentration of health disparities throughout Los Angeles, underscoring a key issue: the neighborhoods that Angelenos live in influence their health and wellbeing.
+The data in the Health Atlas highlights the geographic concentration of health disparities throughout Los Angeles, website underscoring a key issue: the neighborhoods that Angelenos live in influence their health and wellbeing.
 The data will inform the goals and policies that should be prioritized in the Plan for a Healthy Los Angeles.
-The Plan for a Healthy Los Angeles website provides a user-friendly, interactive format for the public to view and interact with the health data.
+The Plan for a Healthy Los Angeles website provides a user-friendly, approved interactive format for the public to view and interact with the health data.

 The Health Atlas is organized into the following chapters: